Longwater1234/WedemyServer/README.md

 ### Environmental Variables

-You MUST set these ENV variables on your System or Container before you launch this Springboot app. **💡TIP**: During dev/test, you can easily set them up within your IDE: In either Eclipse or IntelliJ IDEA, in the top toolbar, find the **Run** menu > **Edit/Run Configuration** > **Environment** > **Environmental Variables**.
+You MUST set these ENV variables on your System or Container before you launch this Springboot app. **💡TIP**: During dev, you can easily set them up within your IDE: In either Eclipse or IntelliJ IDEA, in the top toolbar, find the **Run** menu > **Edit/Run Configuration** > **Environment** > **Environmental Variables**.
 Add (+) each key and its value, then click **Apply**.